The Buyer's Guide to Toilets

 Combined toilet and basin units are compact and stylish.
 They fit into the smallest of spaces and there are still a lot of options when it comes to choosing a particular design.
 They’re also a great way to save quite a lot of money - as you won’t need to buy a separate toilet, sink and vanity unit which can of course be costly.

 The smallest combined sink and basins will just be a toilet with the sink on top of it.
 Others are a little classier, with the sink and vanity unit neatly fixed to the side of the toilet.
 Prices vary, but paying a little more really can add something to your bathroom while still saving space.
-We love this Vellamo Structure Furniture Suite which comes in a Medium Oak finish with soft close doors and seat.
+Have a look at some of our favourites below.

 How to Install a Standard Close-Coupled Toilet